 Birdview‘s resource heatmap gives you a color-coded overview of your team‘s availability.
 Green means someone is free, red means they‘re overloaded.
 You also check team calendars to avoid PTO conflicts or overlapping projects.

 Let‘s say your favorite front-end developer is already 90% booked.
-Birdview shows that immediately–so you can decide whether to reassign tasks or adjust timelines.
+Birdview shows that instantly–so you can decide whether to reassign tasks or adjust timelines.

 Step 3: Assign the right people

-Birdview also lets you assign people based on partial availability (like 30% of their week), which is perfect when they‘re split across projects.
+You can also assign people based on partial availability (like 30% of their week), which is perfect when they‘re split across projects.

 Step 4: Track progress in real time

-Your project is live.
-Now you need to stay on top of things.
+- Your project is live.
+Now it‘s time to stay on top of it.

-Birdview gives you a live dashboard showing who‘s doing what, how much time has been logged, and whether anything is falling behind.
-Team members log time directly in Birdview, linked to their tasks.
+Birdview‘s live dashboard shows who‘s doing what, how much time has been logged, and whether anything is falling behind.
+Team members track their time directly in Birdview, linked to their assigned tasks.

-If something slips–say content creation is late–you‘ll see it early.
-And you can adjust your plan before it causes bigger delays.
+If something slips–like a delay in content creation–you‘ll catch it early.
+You can adjust your plan before it turns into a bigger issue.

 Step 5: Adjust as needed

 Maybe your QA engineer calls in sick.
 Or the client suddenly wants new features.
-No problem–Birdview lets you run “what-if” scenarios to test how different changes will affect your plan.
+Birdview lets you run “what-if” scenarios to test how different changes would affect your plan.
+These scenarios let you simulate adjustments–like shifting deadlines, reassigning tasks, or bringing in extra help–before you update the actual schedule.

 Step 6: Learn and improve

 Birdview‘s reports show exactly how things went.
-You can see how many hours each person actually worked, whether your estimates were accurate, and which roles were over- or underused.
+You can review how many hours each person actually worked, whether your estimates were accurate, and which roles were overused–or underutilized.

-Maybe your developer went 50 hours over budget–or your copywriter was booked for 30 hours but only used These are lessons you can use to plan smarter next time.
+Maybe your developer went 50 hours over budget.
+Or your copywriter was booked for 30 hours but only used 10.
+That‘s the kind of insight that helps you fine-tune future estimates, improve staffing, and plan smarter next time.

 Why choose Birdview PSA?